Hello. I am Francis. I write some stuff. π

 Reading

-After a brief spooktober detour, I am back to my utopia/dystopia reading list!
+I am still slowly working my way through my utopia/dystopia reading list!
 This is a list I’ve put together of books which fit a very specific, but surprisingly populous, niche: science fiction books in which the main character travels between two or more realms governed by contrasting economic and political regimes.
 These are not books where the two realms are at war (not necessarily, at least), or where one regime must supplant the other.
 The protagonists are not leaders or warriors, they are travelers, diplomats, emissaries.
 Some of the books feature anarchism, some communism.
 All but one are by women.
 These are the books:

 - Trouble on Triton by Samuel R. Delany (1976)

-I’m currently reading Cecelia Holland’s Floating Worlds, which is set in a future solar system where anarchists live on Earth, capitalists control the rest of the inner solar system, and at the outer reaches lives an isolationist civlization of mutants.
+I’m currently slowly picking away at Cecelia Holland’s Floating Worlds, which is set in a future solar system where anarchists live on Earth, capitalists control the rest of the inner solar system, and at the outer reaches lives an isolationist civlization of mutants.
 The main character, an anarchist from Earth, is sent to broker a peace deal between the mutants and the capitalists.

 Etcetera